This policy applies to all George Mason University faculty, staff, students, university contractors, and visitors.

 The University is dedicated to ensuring access, fairness and equity for minorities, women, individuals with disabilities, and veterans (as covered by law) in its educational programs, related activities and employment.
 George Mason University shall thus maintain a continuing affirmative action program to identify and eliminate discriminatory practices in every phase of university operations.

-Any employee who becomes aware of sexual harassment or other potentially discriminatory behavior must contact Compliance, Diversity, and Ethics.
+Any employee who becomes aware of sexual harassment or other potentially discriminatory behavior must contact Diversity, Equity and Inclusion.

 Retaliation against an individual who has raised claims of illegal discrimination or has cooperated with an investigation of such claims is prohibited.

 III.
 RESPONSIBLE PARTIES

 Diversity, Equity and Inclusion is responsible for administering and monitoring George Mason University’s equal opportunity/affirmative action policies and procedures.

-Inquiries about or complaints alleging violation of the University’s equal opportunity/ affirmative action policies should be directed to Compliance, Diversity, and Ethics.
+Inquiries about or complaints alleging violation of the University’s equal opportunity/ affirmative action policies should be directed to Diversity, Equity and Inclusion.
 Aquia Hall 373, MS 2C2, Fairfax, VA 22030.
 Phone (703) 993-8730.

 V. MANDATORY TRAINING FOR NEW EMPLOYEES

 The University is committed to an environment free of harassment and discrimination.
-Compliance, Diversity, and Ethics (CDE) provides discrimination prevention training as well as Title IX related training for all new employees.
+Diversity, Equity and Inclusion (DEI) provides discrimination prevention training as well as Title IX related training for all new employees.